FireFingers21/alfred-linkding-bookmarks/README.md

 ![Other actions](Workflow/images/about/inlineSettings.png)

 Enable bookmark auto-updates from the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 Bookmarks will reload upon [Workflow Trigger](https://www.alfredapp.com/help/workflows/triggers/).

-See a timestamp of the last successful reload from the other actions as shown in the image above.
+Favicons are also supported, and must be enabled in both the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/) and your linkding settings (this requires at least linkding version 1.31.1).

 Configure the [Hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) as a shortcut to search for your bookmarks.
 Use the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/) to bookmark URLs from Alfred’s [Clipboard History](https://www.alfredapp.com/help/features/clipboard/) or selected text.